bparanj/crystal/programming/iac/docs/experiments/ruby-playbook.md

 ### How to Run This Playbook with Packer:

-To run this playbook as part of a Packer build, you would typically define a provisioner in your Packer template JSON or HCL file.
+To run this playbook as part of a Packer build, you would  define a provisioner in your Packer template JSON or HCL file.
 Here's an example in JSON syntax:

 ```json
 {